DTStack/chunjun/docs/connectors-en/mongodb/mongodb-lookup.md

 | no support | array |

 ## 6. Example
-The details are in flinkx-examples dir.
+The details are in chunjun-examples dir.